paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2015-07-29-londons_olympic_stadium.markdown

 {% picture /2015/07/london_white_city_stadium_1908.jpg alt="Postcard showing an illustration of London's White City Stadium in 1908" %}
 {% endfigure %}

 Wanting to see the redeveloped stadium close-up, I attended last weekend's London Grand Prix (or 'Anniversary Games').
 While the new roof is impressive, it's somewhat undermined by the structure it sits on.
-As the roof raises slightly as it approaches the central ring, and without the upper seating bowl being hidden from view by the outer decorative wrap, from a distance it looks as though a UFO has landed and is being held down within scaffolding.
+As it rises slightly as it approaches the central tension ring, and without the upper seating bowl being hidden from view by the outer decorative wrap, from a distance it looks as though a UFO has landed and is being held down with scaffolding.

 Visiting the stadium in athletics mode, it's hard to judge what it will feel like when playing host to football matches.
 Given the shallow pitch of the seating, the large gap between the top and bottom tiers, and the space set aside for large screens, I doubt the venue will provide the fortress-like atmosphere West Ham fans are hoping for.
 The first test of this configuration will come during the Rugby World Cup matches being held later this year.

 While a future for the venue has been secured, it has come at a considerable cost -- and with much obfuscation of the fact that tax payers have effectively paid for two stadiums.
-If I were to make a prediction about it's medium-term future, I'm not sure it would involve West Ham United, even if they have effectively been gifted a publicly subsidised ground.
-Still, at least London now has a semi-permanent athletics venue, and one that is capable of holding the World Championships in Athletics in 2017.
+If I were to make a prediction about its medium-term future, I'm not sure it would involve West Ham United, even if they have effectively been gifted a publicly subsidised ground.
+Still, at least London now has a semi-permanent athletics venue, and one capable of holding the World Championships in Athletics in 2017.

 ## Lessons Ignored
 All this takes place within a broader context, one in which similar mistakes continue to be made around the world.
 Only this month, the Japanese government scrapped plans to build [Zaha Hadid's controversial Olympic stadium][25] in Tokyo.
-Organisers may have been tempted to revert back to earlier plans which involved upgrading the [stadium used during the 1964 games][26]... except this has been demolished to make way for the new one.
+Organisers might have been tempted to revert back to earlier plans which involved upgrading the [stadium used during the 1964 games][26]... except this has been demolished to make way for the new one.
 You couldn't make this stuff up.

 {% figure u-bleed "Zaha Hadid's controversial design for Tokyo's new Olympic Stadium.
 Render: © [Zaha Hadid Architects](http://www.zaha-hadid.com/architecture/new-national-stadium/)" %}
 {% picture showcase /2015/07/tokyo_olympic_stadium_proposal.jpg alt="" %}